Kwameop22/PythonProjects/README.md

 # To-Do List
-This is a project meant for writing or storing one's activities for a certain period(day,week,month,year)
+This is a project meant for keeping one's daily activities